About

 He serves on the board of the Ignatian Spirituality Project.

-He lives in New England.
+He lives in Rhode Island.

 To connect with Mike about speaking and writing opportunities, click Contact.